 Over the years the space has been host to a bagel sandwich shop, a Chinese restaurant, and a shoe store; in the early 1990s it became a gay bar once again, but it closed in 2006 due in part to mismanagement and noise complaints from neighbors.
 The bar reopened in 2007 under new management and currently hosts drag shows, trivia nights, karaoke, bingo, private parties, and fundraisers.

 Two steps forward, one step back

 Although almost nothing about the current iteration of the Stonewall Inn is original, if structures could talk, this one would have a lot to say.
-This year in particular, generations of activists and members of the LGBTQ community are gathering to remember the riots and reflect on how much has changed—or hasn’t changed—in the 50 years since the first brick was thrown on Christopher Street.
+In 2019 in particular, generations of activists and members of the LGBTQ community are gathering to remember the riots and reflect on how much has changed—or hasn’t changed—in the 50 years since the first brick was thrown on Christopher Street.

 Almost exactly 46 years after the riots, on June 26, 2015, the U.S. Supreme Court struck down all state bans on same-sex marriage.
 A crowd once again gathered outside of the Stonewall, but this time the mood was celebratory.

 While there have undeniably been huge wins for the queer community, there have also been frustrating setbacks and differing opinions about what the fight is really about.
 From the very beginning, transgender and gender non-conforming people felt excluded from a movement that was lead by two transgender activists, Marsha P. Johnson and Sylvia Rivera.

 In 2017, the Pride flag—a LGBTQ symbol since 1978—got an update in Philadelphia to include a black and brown stripe as a nod to the additional challenges faced by queer people of color.
 Last year, an alternate design included the colors from the transgender flag as well.

 “When we say ‘equality,’ equality has to be for everybody,” Bowen says.